kristianmandrup/bitbucket-auth/Readme.md

 })
 ```

-Note that you may also pass your bitbucket `username` and `password` to get same token access rights as your user account.
-This is not recommended except for testing purposes.

-You must pass a `credentialsProvider` function which provides the user credentials (ie. `username` and `password`) which should be the key/secret for the registered bitbucket client app that is making the access request.
+Note that you must pass a `credentialsProvider` function which provides the user credentials for Basic Auth (ie. `username` and `password`).
+The credentials  consist of the `key` and `secret` for the registered bitbucket client app (ie. the app that is requesting access and must be pre-registered as a valid client app on bitbucket OAuth settings.

+## How OAuth authorization works

+The authorization request communicates with the bitbucket authorization server, which acts as a "middle man" between the client app and the bitbucket resource server.

+The bitbucket authorization server manages and provides access to bitbucket API by granting the client an access token.
+The token which provides access to a limited scope of actions as defined for the particular app.

 ## Fine control